catboy-catfish/awesome-d3d11-learn/README.md

 29. Works with Visual Studio 2022.
 30. PardCode.
 Warning that some of the code was written accidentally before recording, an example of which being on episode 5 "Drawing a Triangle".
 31. Matt77hias.
 Port of the old RasterTek DirectX 11 tutorials for Visual Studio 2017.
-32. Joseph Whittington.
-Used the Internet Archive Wayback Machine to get this page back because it's no longer available.
+32. Used the Internet Archive Wayback Machine to get this page back because it's no longer available.
 If this is an archive of a GitHub link, don't bother trying to clone it.
-33. Aerideus.
-Not intended to be a DirectX 11 tutorial, but Aerideus briefly mentions DirectX at the start.
+33. Not intended to be a DirectX 11 tutorial, but Aerideus briefly mentions DirectX near the start.
 Their explanation of deleting the copy constructor and equals operator can help you towards understanding why ChiliTomatoNoodle does the same thing in his episode 6 "Window Framework".
 34. Doron Feinstein.
 Most cost-effective book I have about DirectX 11, but it has mixed reviews due to its sometimes worthless techniques presented and lack of proofreading.
-36. iGunSlingeRv2.
-Uses pretty bad coding practices, such as "using namespace std."
+35. Uses pretty bad coding practices, such as "using namespace std."
-37. The links here are more geared towards Direct3D 12 developers, but they could probably provide value to Direct3D 11 developers as well.
+36. The links here are more geared towards Direct3D 12 developers, but they could probably provide value to Direct3D 11 developers as well.
-38. Justin Stenning.
+37. Justin Stenning.
 Highest price: $62.99 paperback.
-39. Pooya Elimandar.
+38. Pooya Elimandar.
 Highest price: $39.99 paperback.
-40. David H. Eberly.
+39. David H. Eberly.
 Highest price: $143.53 hardcover.
-41. Alexander Osou.
+40. Alexander Osou.
 In German.
 Highest price: $60.49 paperback.
+41. DirectX SDK Samples.
+Go into Direct3D11Tutorials to find the tutorials.
 42. DirectX SDK Samples.
-Go into Direct3D11Tutorials to find the tutorials.
-43. DirectX SDK Samples.
 Go into BasicCompute11 to find a basic example of compute shaders.
-44. PardCode.
+43. PardCode.
 This tutorial series isn't for DirectX, it's for OpenGL, but this episode in particular doesn't deal with OpenGL in any way.
 It can be thought of as a refactored version of PardCode's DirectX tutorial.
-45. Tomas Akenine-Möller, Eric Haines, Naty Hoffman.
+44. Tomas Akenine-Möller, Eric Haines, Naty Hoffman.
 Highest price: $12.68 hardcover.
 Doesn't cover DirectX 11 in particular, it's more about computer graphics in general, but apparently it does use D3D11.
-46. Graphics Programming Learn DX11.
-Uses GLFW for some reason.
+45. Uses GLFW for some reason.
+46. Has tutorials geared towards Direct3D 11/11.1/11.2 as well as Direct3D 9.
+The most useful stuff (e.g. textures, meshes, display, input etc) is locked behind a $50 payment, but there are free resources as well.

 If there is an issue with this repository, something that needs citations or just want to suggest another Direct3D11 resource to add here, please consider opening an issue!
 I hope this helps you as much as it'll help me in the future.